This is Part Five of Six in our series on Emotional Intelligence.

 Understanding how emotions spread from person to person is one important component of relationship management.
 Emotionally intelligent leaders not only understand emotional contagion, but they intentionally use it to create a positive culture and spread the most beneficial emotion for what needs to be accomplished in specific situations.
 Emotional contagion is just one part of relationship management, but it is a very important part.

-If you would like more in-depth information and practice developing emotional intelligence, contact Dr. Heather Johnson about bringing a course in-house to your team.
+If you would like more in-depth information and practice developing emotional intelligence or increasing your ability to influence, contact Dr. Heather Johnson about bringing a course in-house to your team.

 Dr. Heather Johnson is an internationally recognized speaker with extensive experience developing leaders.
 With a doctorate in Psychology and over 20 years of business experience, she works with leaders to quickly identify individual and team performance obstacles and develops customized solutions that lead to rapid change and lasting results.
 Heather facilitates public and in-house workshops that deliver personalized, practical, and immediate results.
 Some of her most requested topics are: Influence, Emotional Intelligence, Team Building, Communication, and Strategic Planning.
 For more information call contact us here or call 651-210-6021.